Wartime Broadcasting Service: Programmes for broadcast

-Jim Black, a BBC executive, compiled a schedule consisting of classic BBC drama, comedy and religious programmes to maintain morale.
-These included Round The Horne, I'm Sorry, I Haven't A Clue, Hancock's Half Hour and the Rodgers and Hammerstein musical The Sound of Music.
+Jim Black, a BBC executive, compiled a schedule consisting of classic BBC drama, comedy, and religious programmes to maintain morale.
+These included Round The Horne, I'm Sorry, I Haven't A Clue, Hancock's Half Hour, and the Rodgers and Hammerstein musical The Sound of Music.
 Drama programmes included The Afternoon Play and Thirty-Minute Theatre.
-From the 1980s until 1993, the entertainment content was dropped and only official announcements would have been broadcast in order to conserve energy.
+From the 1980s to the WTBS's 1992 standdown, the entertainment content was dropped and only official announcements would have been broadcast in order to conserve energy.